 Oman Announces Second Round Of US-Iran Talks To Be Held In Rome

-Muscat: The Sultanate of Oman announced on Thursday that the Italian capital, Rome, will host the second round of talks between Iran and the United States on Saturday, with Omani mediation.
+(MENAFN- Gulf Times) The Sultanate of Oman announced Thursday that the Italian capital, Rome, will host the second round of talks between Iran and the United States on Saturday, with Omani mediation.

 A spokesperson for the Omani Ministry of Foreign Affairs stated that the discussions aim to make further progress toward reaching a fair, binding, and sustainable agreement.